Johnny Somali

-Ramsey Khalid Ismael (born September 26, 2000), better known as Johnny Somali, is an American former live streamer, convicted criminal, and self-proclaimed internet troll known for his provocative and hostile behavior while traveling overseas.
-After getting banned from Twitch, Ismael began streaming on Kick (before being banned from that platform in May 2024) and subsequently Rumble and Parti while visiting Asian countries.
-His behavior has resulted in his arrest and detention in various countries multiple times, including in Japan in 2023, Israel in early 2024, and South Korea in late 2024.
+Ramsey Khalid Ismael (born September 26, 2000), better known as Johnny Somali, is an American former "nuisance" live streamer and YouTuber, best known for his provocative and hostile behavior while in other countries.
+Ismael has been banned from Twitch, Kick, Rumble and Parti.

-In 2024, multiple charges were filed against Ismael in South Korea and he is under a travel ban preventing him from leaving the country from November.
-In his first court date he pleaded guilty to several charges.
-In his second court date, he pleaded guilty to two more charges and pleaded not guilty to two sexual violence charges.
-In his third court date, he pleaded guilty to another charge with another trial date set for October 2025.
+His behavior has resulted in his arrest, detention and conviction in various countries, including Japan, Israel, and South Korea.
+Ismael pled guilty to several charges in South Korea, and in 2026 he was sentenced to six months in prison.

 Early life

-Ismael has reportedly made several conflicting claims about his ethnicity.
-He reportedly once claimed to have been born to a Somali father and an Ethiopian mother.
-Ismael also claimed to have been a former child soldier in the ongoing Somali Civil War and a former Somalian pirate; several sources have expressed doubt about these claims.
+Ramsey Khalid Ismael has reportedly made several conflicting statements about his ethnicity.
+He reportedly once said that he was born to a Somali father and an Ethiopian mother.
+Ismael also stated that he was a former child soldier in the ongoing Somali Civil War and a former Somalian pirate; several sources have expressed doubt about these statements.

-Ismael also claims to have grown up in Scottsdale, Arizona, and graduated from Arizona State University, but he also claims to have been a financial worker and a real estate manager.
-A source cites him as being an Arizona native.
+Ismael has also stated that he grew up in Scottsdale, Arizona, and graduated from Arizona State University, but he also claims to have been a financial worker and a real estate manager.
+The Evening Standard cited him as being an Arizona native.
+He claims to be diagnosed with bipolar disorder.

 Career

-Ismael mostly streams himself on video streaming platforms such as YouTube and Kick as a tourist travelling in different countries, in particular Japan, Thailand, and Israel.
-Ismael also visited Bali, Indonesia, despite calls requesting him to be barred from entry.
-He began streaming in May 2023.
-After being banned from Twitch, he moved to Kick before being banned from that platform as well.
+Ismael garnered notice for documenting his contentious activities in countries such as Japan, and Bali, Indonesia, despite calls requesting him to be barred from entry.
+After being banned from Twitch, he moved to Kick, before being banned from that platform as well.
 In 2024, he streamed on Rumble.
-He currently streams on Parti, an alternative streaming platform which banned him for 24 hours after breaking the Terms of Service.
+He also started to stream on Parti, an alternative streaming platform, which eventually suspended him.
+Somali's YouTube account was terminated in November 2024 after the Statue of Peace incident.